Shopify/pitchfork/docs/REFORKING.md

 105       \_ pitchfork (gen:0) worker[3]
 ```

-As the diagram shows, while workers are forked from the mold, they become children of the master process.
+As the diagram shows, while workers are forked from the mold, they become children of the monitor process.
 We'll see how does that work [later](#forking-sibling-processes).

 When a reforking is triggered, one of the workers is selected to fork a new `mold`:

 ```
 PID   COMMAND
-100   \_ pitchfork master
+100   \_ pitchfork monitor
 101       \_ pitchfork (gen:0) mold
 102       \_ pitchfork (gen:0) worker[0]
 103       \_ pitchfork (gen:0) worker[1]